map from Google Maps

 Same as the Yacht Club above,

-which is in The Big Thicket.
+in The Big Thicket.

 Bath House Culture Center - an official art and theatre building